 Koho

 Koho is a Canadian financial institution boasting roughly 1 million clients that provides fee-free chequing accounts with the perks of a credit card and a savings account.
-They offer a 4.5% interest rate on your first $1,000 with them, then 3% interest on anything after that.
+They offer anywhere from 3.5% to 5% interest on your entire balance, depending on your membership tier..
 Plus, they’ve got a “round up” feature, which rounds up your purchases to the nearest buck or two (or five or ten) and then stashes that amount away as savings.
 You can set saving goals that are linked to your Koho card (which is a reloadable prepaid Visa).
 While Koho doesn’t replace all banking necessities, its account works as a convenient chequing account with added perks and greater spending/saving oversight thanks to their app.

 Neo Financial

-While Neo Financial isn’t a bank, it works closely with lenders like People’s Bank and EQ Bank (which are licensed in Canada) to support all of its financial products.
+While Neo Financial isn’t a bank, it works closely with lenders like People’s Bank and ATB Financial, and which are licensed in Canada) to support its financial products.
 Neo says deposits for its Neo Money account are also under CDIC protection, which is nice if anything bad should happen to it.

 Moka (formerly Mylo)